 How to set up your calling tools

-Google Meet and Whereby take seconds to set up and and are easier for students as they do not need to download anything.
+Teams, Google Meet, and Whereby take seconds to set up and and are easier for students as they do not need to download anything.
 So we recommend adding at least one of these.
+However, Whereby now requires a paid account for calls longer than 30 minutes (cheaper than Zoom but we understand if you prefer to only offer Google Meet / Teams).

 Under Settings > My Information, you'll be able to add the tools you wish to make available.
 Formatting your options correctly is important to ensure the student can connect with you.
 Below are details for each tool, plus some helpful tips: